A generalized configuration model with triadic closure: Clustering coefficient

-\section{Clustering Coefficient}
+\section{Clustering coefficient}

-In this section we analyze the local clustering coefficient of the CTC model.
-We remark that in this section we study the clustering coefficient of a special case in which there is only one community, i.e. $c=1$ and $r=1$.
-We also remark that it is quite easy to extend the analysis to CTC models with more than one community.
+In this section we analyze the local clustering coefficient of the GCTC model.
+We remark that in this section we study the clustering coefficient of a special case in which there is only one community.
+We also remark that it is easy to extend the analysis to GCTC models with more than one community.
 We choose to present the result of the special case in order to keep notational simplicity.

 Let $A$ be a randomly selected vertex in a random network.
 Let $k$ be the degree of $A$.
 The local clustering coefficient of vertex $A$ is defined as

 If $k\le 1$, $C_A(k)$ is defined to be zero.
 We distinguish between regular edges and transitive edges.
 Assume that vertex $A$ has $k$ regular edges and $k^\prime$ transitive edges.
 We denote the local clustering coefficient of $A$ by $C_A(k, k')$.
 Let the $k$ vertices connected with $A$ by regular edges be denoted by $U_1, U_2, \ldots, U_k$.
 Let the $k^\prime$ vertices connected with $A$ by transitive edges be denoted by $V_1, V_2, \ldots, V_{k^\prime}$.